BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 2. Clear licencing information

-If any licencing restrictions apply, they should be made clear upfront.
+If any licencing restrictions apply, they should be made clear upfront with links to further information where appropriate.

 <div class="image-container">